If the world naturally drifted upward like hot-air balloons, leaders and leadership would be irrelevant.

 People wore rose colored glasses in the 60’s when they thought drugs and “free love” would create a New World.
 Apart from positive intervention chaos reigns.
 Call it pessimism if you like.
 Even hot-air balloons require burners to stay afloat.

-The downward drift is leadership’s opportunity
+Downward drift is leadership’s opportunity

 for positive impact.